 Handling, ingesting and coming in contact with all parts of the plant is not recommended.

-This includes the seeds, glossy leaves, roots, and sap, etc
+This includes the seeds, glossy dark green foliage, roots, and sap, etc

 The word “poisonous” or ‘toxic” could be a little strong or exaggerated.